 If you have not listed a judicial and practitioner assessor for every case listed you must explain why.
-Failure to provide an adequate explanation suggests that you may wish to prevent the Panel from hearing from potentially relevant assessors.

 The Panel recognises that in some fields of practice a case may be of considerable substance and thus merit listing, even if there was no substantial court or arbitration hearing in the case.
 However, applicants should avoid listing a large number of cases without assessors in more than one category.